Nelsoncrasta/NETFLIX-DATA-ANALYTICS-PROJECT/README.md

    - The trend line remains almost flat for kid-friendly ratings, but rises steadily as the ratings move toward more mature audiences, showing that Netflix invests more heavily in adult-oriented content in both shows and movies.
    - Many of the most popular genres lean heavily toward R-rated material, though Animation, Family, and Sci-Fi maintain a comparatively larger share of child-appropriate titles.
    - Japan and India produce the lowest proportion of R-rated movies, whereas Canada shows a balanced output across the full range of age certifications.
    - Notably, India records the highest percentage of TV-MA shows among all countries analyzed.
+   - We can see a correlation between popularity and age_certifications TV-MA and R more likely to be popular compared to children contents.

 5. **Production Country**:
    - Great Britain consistently produces content with higher average popularity scores than any other country.